triton-inference-server/server/docs/build.rst

 Building the Client Libraries and Examples
 ------------------------------------------

-The provided Makefile.client and Dockerfile.client can be used to build the client libraries and examples.
+The provided Dockerfile.client and CMake support can be used to build the client libraries and examples.

 .. include:: client.rst
    :start-after: build-client-begin-marker-do-not-remove